 This easy-to-follow Pico travel guide contains all you need to know to explore Pico island in Azores.
-Find out the best places to go and how to budget and plan your itinerary.
+Find out places to go and how to budget and plan your itinerary.
 And of course, what and where to eat.
 Let’s get started!

 Each island in the Azores has its own charm and appeal.
 There’s loads to see and explore in these Atlantic islands, you’d need at least a month to go through them all.

 Pico, the second-largest in Azores, is nicknamed “grey island” because it’s the most volcanic and basaltic of them all.

 Dramatic landscapes of all kinds of lava formations dominate the scenery, contrasting with the blue of the ocean and the white from the foam of the waves.

 You’ll quickly realize you’re in a paradise, but a very different one from the greenery of São Miguel for instance.

 This article is a full detailed guide with all you need to know to explore Pico for a few days.

 Sections of this Pico Travel Guide

 There are basically 2 ways to get to Pico: by sea or by air.